-ClinicalKey is a Clinical Insight Engine from Elsevier featuring books, journals, images, videos, First Consult content and much more.
+ClinicalKey is a clinical search engine from Elsevier featuring books, medical journals, images, videos, First Consult content and much more.

 The platform was upgraded on 9/23/14 to include the following enhancements:

 A cleaner, mobile-friendly design for discovering clinical content on the go

 1,400+ new Topic Pages that offer quick access to point-of-care content, including risk factors, treatments and more

 A new browse feature with searchable, filterable lists of resources

 A new search history feature enabling you to view and refresh recent queries

 50+ Clinics - full text medical and surgical review articles